oneapi-src/oneDNN/doc/primitives/reorder.md

    - Reorders between bf16 and s32 data types are not supported.

 3. **GPU**
+   - Only tensors of 6 or fewer dimensions are supported.
    - Runtime dimensions are not supported.
    - Runtime output scales are not supported.
    - Zero points are not supported.